-If performance is below expectation or unsatisfactory on any of the skills/attitudes/abilities on the form, then it must be discussed with the trainee to establish remedial strategies.
+If performance is below expectation or unsatisfactory on any one of the skills/attitudes/abilities on the form, then it must be discussed with the trainee with a view to establishing remedial strategies.
 An isolated 'unsatisfactory' attribute does not necessarily constitute an overall unsatisfactory assessment.

-Where an attribute is consistently unsatisfactory over more than one assessment or where there are multiple unsatisfactory attributes on a single occasion, these must be discussed with the trainee and, together with the DoT, remedial strategies established.
+Where an attribute is consistently unsatisfactory over more than one assessment or where there are multiple unsatisfactory attributes on a single occasion, these must be discussed with the trainee and, remedial strategies established.

-Six-monthly assessment
+Six-monthly assessment - Summative